 Since beginning practice in 1998, she has assisted hundreds of organizations – from small, all-volunteer start-ups to a multi-billion-dollar funder.
 Her portfolio has spanned the United States and included projects in Africa, Asia, and the Caribbean.

-From 2000 to 2010, Sara worked at LarsonAllen LLP.
+From 2000 to 2010, Sara was part of a national consulting practice at LarsonAllen LLP.
 During that period, she led organizational development, planning, program evaluation, and search engagements; made numerous presentations on governance, evaluation and organizational change; managed the firm’s annual nonprofit conference; and managed marketing efforts within the firm’s nonprofit and government consulting group.
 She left the firm in 2010 to set up her own business – guiding clients in strategy, governance, and management.
 In the years since then, she has been honored to serve new and old clients in a busy solo practice.

-Prior to her employment with LarsonAllen LLP, Sara developed expertise as a funder and an attorney, serving as a program officer to the James Ford Bell Foundation in Minnesota and as a litigator for the Child Support Recovery Unit in Iowa.
+Prior to her employment with LarsonAllen LLP, Sara developed expertise as a funder and an attorney, serving as a program officer to the James Ford Bell Foundation in Minnesota and as a litigator for the Iowa Department of Human Services, Child Support Recovery Unit.
 At the foundation, she managed a multi-organization collaboration, administered grant programs, and maintained information systems for the philanthropic consulting firm in which the foundation was housed.

 Sara currently serves on WFIU Public Radio’s Community Advisory Board.
 She is also a partner member of the Association of Governmental Risk Pools (AGRiP) and a consultant member of BoardSource (Certificate in Nonprofit Board Consulting, 2018).